How to Be a Mortgage Broker

 The first requirement of becoming a mortgage broker is to earn at least a high school diploma or the GED equivalent, and if you have a college degree in business, finance, or economics, you’ll be a little further ahead in the game.
 You can enhance your knowledge of the industry by taking courses from the National Association of Mortgage Brokers.
 Before you go out on your own, it’s highly recommended that you first acquire between three and five years of experience with an established mortgage company, so that you can gain the knowledge and experience necessary for your personal success.

-The Safe Mortgage Loan Originator (SMLO) test is a two-part test consisting of a national version and a state version.
-The national test is standard, and most states also require applicants to pass an additional test which focuses on rules and regulations specific to the particular state.
+On their website, Wells Fargo mentions that the Safe Mortgage Loan Originator (SMLO) test is a two-part test consisting of a national version and a state version.
+The national test is standard, and most states also require applicants to pass an additional test that focuses on rules and regulations specific to the particular state.
 You will need to score at least 75% on both tests, and you’ll have to pay a fee of $69 for the state test, plus $110 for the national test.

 In order to apply for a license as a broker, you have to have an established business entity, and you will need to decide what type of business you want to register as.
 The most common business entity types are sole proprietorship, some kind of partnership, a corporation, and a limited liability company.
 You’ll also need to acquire and Employer Identification Number (EIN) from the IRS, so that you’ll have the capability of hiring employees in the future, should you choose to do so.